joannatg/gettingAndCleaningData_run_analysis/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+activityLabels = 6 diff activities extracted from UCI HAR Dataset/activity_labels.txt features = all the features extracted from UCI HAR Dataset/features_info.txt f = extracts of only the mean and standard deviation from features measurements = name of features from f (cleaned up, with no paranthesis) XTrain/XTest- training/test data
+YTrain/YTest - training/test data labels
+trainSubjects/testSubjects - subjects for training or test set Test/Train  - final (combined) test/training set
+combined - final combined by subject, activity, label data  set